CenturyLinkCloud/PublicKB/Security/encryption-made-easy-with-server-general.md

 * No central admin UI, configuration is per server

 ### Final thoughts:
 As a CenturyLink Cloud customer, if you need to quickly and effectively encrypt your Linux based systems, Server General is a great option and yet another tool in the ever growing set of CenturyLink security solutions.
-Get started [here](../ecosystem-partners/marketplace-guides/getting-started-with-server-general-blueprint.md) today.
+Get started [here](../Ecosystem-partners/marketplace-guides/getting-started-with-server-general-blueprint.md).

+### Frequently Asked Questions

+**Q:** How does pricing work?

+**A:** Server General is a subscription based service.
+Customers pay on a monthly basis.

+**Q:** What other services are included with a subscription?

+**A:** Highly redundant and secure key management infrastructure including key rotation and revocation capabilities.